Mary-Anne Musonda

-Mary-Anne Musonda (born 4 August 1991) is a Zimbabwean cricketer and the current captain of the women's national cricket team.
+Mary-Anne Musonda (born 4 August 1991) is a Zimbabwean former cricketer and captained the women's national cricket team.
 She is a right-handed batter and an off-break bowler.
 She also has a master's degree in Development Finance from the University of Cape Town.
+On April 27, 2026, Musonda announced her retirement from all forms of cricket.